CodeMacabre/CodeMacabre/README.md

 👤 He / they
 ```

-My motto is "People before code".

-I am an accessibility activist who fights for ethical and inclusive tech.
-I am an open-source and open-data advocate and you will often find me working on geospatial and data visualisation projects (usually ecological, humanitarian, or something macabre).
+I am an accessibility specialist-turned-activist who puts people before code.
+I value ethical open source and fight for fair and inclusive technology.
+Many of my personal projects are geospatial or data visualisation works, and tend to be ecological, humanitarian or related to mortality.

-Please use he/they pronouns and always be kind.

 ## Links
 You can find me around the web at: